minericpark/SVGModWebApp/README.md

-### Angel of Death (Used to learn how to use develop a full-stack web application with a fully functional front-end and back-end)
+### SVG Modification Web Application (Used to learn how to use develop a full-stack web application with a fully functional front-end and back-end)

 - Academic web application project with a client-server architecture that allows the creation, upload, modification and removal of SVG files.
 - Completed development in March 2020